 BOTTOM LINE: Monitor your water intake and when in doubt drink!
-There is a reason why the Death Ride has 9 aid stations along the way.
-Use them!

 3. WHY ARE ELECTROLYTES SO IMPORTANT FOR ATHLETES?
 While just water is fine for short workouts or the beginning of a harder day you’ll need to replenish electrolytes within an hour of relatively intense activity.
 Proper hydration with a complete electrolyte replenishment profile (all 4 key minerals–potassium, sodium, magnesium, calcium) is mission-critical to deliver top-of-the-game physical and mental performance as well as maintaining health.